Ten Tips To Help Reduce the Pain of Finger Pricks

 Testing regularly can get painful pretty quickly.
 It can also lead to developing calloused fingers and scar tissue.
 In order for us to avoid some of these problems, we should consider the following tips:

-Use soap and water, instead of alcohol, whenever possible:
+Use soap and water instead of alcohol swabs

 Soap and water is just as effective at reducing the risk for infection as alcohol without the drying effects of alcohol on skin, especially during the coming winter months.
 Dry skin is more sensitive, and more prone to infection.
 Always wash your hands.